 “I recently took Norman Ludwin’s Orchestration I and II classes and wanted to tell you how wonderful they were,” said Joellen McNaughton , who took both classes.
 “To get instruction from a guy who has a doctorate, is a top-call session bassist, who plays in professional orchestras and is a working orchestrator was fantastic.
-I intend to repeat his Orchestration II course whenever it is offered.
-The chance to write and conduct a piece for Symphony 47 was a fantastic experience.”
+I intend to repeat his Orchestration II course whenever it is offered.”

 “Dr. Ludwin explained everything so clearly in the classroom and in the course materials that it all simply seemed so obvious to me,” said former student Kelly Moore.
 “It takes a very talented teacher to reveal information that well, and Dr. Ludwin does just that and with a wonderful dose of humor to spice it all up.
 Each class was informative and enormously fun, too.
 I now have not only a much better and deeper understanding and appreciation of classical music, which has always thrilled the child in me, but have further discovered my own abilities in composition as well as learning arranging and orchestration.”